-Today in science: Einstein’s triumph | EarthSky.org
+Today in science: This solar eclipse proved Einstein right

 The theory of relativity is essential for the correct operation of GPS systems, which in turn are relied on in many common applications including vehicle satellite navigation (SatNav) systems, weather forecasting, and disaster relief and emergency services.
 However, the world had to wait decades before the applications of such a blue skies result could be realized.

-A century ago astronomers confirmed the general theory of relativity – in the process transforming our understanding of the universe forever.
-The work of Einstein and Eddington is an amazing example of international collaboration in the aftermath of the first world war, and a visible demonstration of how science can overcome barriers in these turbulent times.

-In November the RAS and Royal Society will host a conference and public event marking the 100th anniversary of the announcement of the results.
-The commemoration forms part of the centenary of the International Astronomical Union, founded in 1919, with more than 200 schools around the world signed up to explore the role of gravity in astronomy.

-Bottom line: On May 29, 1919, astronomer Sir Arthur Eddington verified Einstein’s general theory of relativity by observing the apparent deflection of stars from their normal positions during a solar eclipse.
-This happens because, according to Einstein’s theory, the path of light is bent by gravity when it travels close to a massive object like our sun.
+Bottom line: The solar eclipse of May 29, 1919, was the day astronomer Sir Arthur Eddington verified Einstein’s general theory of relativity, by observing how stars near the sun were displaced from their normal positions.
+This apparent change in position happens because, according to Einstein’s theory, the path of light is bent by gravity when it travels close to a massive object like our sun.